Rancho Palos Verdes, California: Education

 Most of the city is served by the Palos Verdes Peninsula Unified School District (PVPUSD), which includes Palos Verdes Peninsula High School and Palos Verdes High School.
-Since 2013, the Washington Post has consistently recognized Palos Verdes Peninsula High School in the publication's list of "America's Most Challenging Schools" and once listed it as the 8th best public or private high school in the nation.
-School data website, niche.com ranked Palos Verdes Peninsula High School #9 of California's best public high schools of 2016 and #8 in all of the Los Angeles Area in 2024.

 A portion of the district is within the Los Angeles Unified School District (LAUSD, in the Eastview area of the city).
 Children living in the Eastview neighborhood have the option of attending public school in either the PVPUSD or the LAUSD.
 In 1992 84.5% of relevant voters voted approved Proposition Z to move the LAUSD portion to PVPUSD but Stephen E. O'Neil, a judge of the Los Angeles Superior Court, blocked the transfer.

-PVPUSD has one of the highest rated API scores in California, one of the highest average SAT scores, and one of the highest percentage of students successfully completing the Advanced Placement exams in the county.

-The district is also one of the top performing districts in Los Angeles County as well as in the United States.
-As of 2025, it consistently ranks in the top three districts located in Los Angeles County and top six in California, surpassing Redondo Beach Unified School District La Canada Unified but trailing both San Marino Unified and La Cañada Unified School District.

 Rolling Hills Country Day School (K-8) and Chadwick School (K-12) are private schools that serve the region.

 Marymount California University, a private liberal arts institution, offered bachelor's and master's degrees until it closed in August 2022.
 Marymount has since been replaced by UCLA South Bay, which is part of the University of California system.
 The University of California system purchased the campus for $80 million towards the end of 2022.